LemJukes/VT-Core/README.md

 ## Features

+- Converts the current time into a verbose time-in-words format.
+- Supports special phrases for specific minutes:
+  - 15 minutes: "QUARTER"
+  - 30 minutes: "HALF"
+  - 45 minutes: "THREE QUARTERS"
-- Displays the current time in various formats:
+- Displays the time with appropriate time-of-day phrases:
-  - Local Time
-  - UTC Time
-  - ISO Format
-  - Local Date & Time
-  - Seconds since Unix epoch
-  - Verbose time-in-words format
+  - 1 AM to 11 AM: "IN THE MORNING"
+  - 1 PM to 4 PM: "IN THE AFTERNOON"
+  - 5 PM to 11 PM: "IN THE EVENING"
-- Updates the time every second.
+- Updates the time every minute.
-- Verbose time-in-words format includes special phrases for certain times (e.g., "QUARTER PAST", "HALF PAST").
+- Provides exact time-in-words phrasing for each minute of the hour.

 ## Contributing